It’s such an elusive thing.

 Another area where people tend to screw up when sending emails to A-List bloggers is they fail to explain any benefits to the A-List blogger.

 Keep in mind that probably every A-List blogger you look up to receives hundreds of emails each day.
 They are drowning in requests, demands, questions, and opportunities.
-So to stand out, you really need to clearly explain how you intend to benefit them.
+So to stand out, you really need to use power words and clearly explain how you intend to benefit them.

 Most people care primarily about their own success, and A-List bloggers are no exception.